Advanced Digital Campaigners Group

 Are you an advanced practitioner of online organizing?
-Do you want a community of peers to learn from, connect with, and get feedback on your ideas in a supportive environment?
+Do you want a community of peers to learn from, connect with, and act as a supportive sounding board for what is most challenging in your work?
 Do you want to learn best practices on advanced topics that aren’t being addressed sufficiently elsewhere?

 [Not quite this advanced?
-SMT’s Online Organizing Coaching Cohort may be for you.]
+SMT’s Digital Campaigning Certificate Training Program may be for you.]

-Sessions will run once a month, September 2018 to June 2019, 60-90 minutes, on third Wednesdays of the month 1-2pm EST via video conference.
+Sessions will run once a month, 60-90 minutes, via video conference.

 Topics will be chosen based on participant interest and could include, for example, best practices to:

 - develop a strong digital department

 - ramp up collaboration and enroll organizational colleagues when you run a department of 1

 - bridge the digital communications-organizing silos and ensure that digital is integrated into strategy

 - maximize affiliates’ and partners’ digital capacity with limited resources

 - define “hub” roles effectively